paul80nd/relay-computer-ide/README.md

-# relay-computer-compiler
+# relay-computer-ide
-This is a code editor and compiler for my relay computer using Angular + Monaco.
+This is a code editor and assembler for my relay computer using Angular + Monaco.

 More information on my relay computer can be found at my [blog](https://relaycomputer.co.uk)